OPENING THE DOOR TO CONVERSATIONS

 Part 4: Speaking our Truth: A Journey of Reconciliation

 Canada’s relationship with its Indigenous people has suffered as a result of the residential school system and the lack of understanding of the impact of those schools.
-Through readings and personal stories, author Monique Gray Smith will share her journey toward truth and reconciliation and how that journey led her to write three new books.
-Her inspiring and thought-provoking words will explore the role each of us can play in healing and repairing the relationship between Canada and Indigenous people, how each of us can be medicine as we lead our nation toward Truth and Reconciliation.
+Through readings and personal stories, author Monique Gray Smith shared her journey toward truth and reconciliation and how that journey led her to write three new books.
+Her inspiring and thought-provoking words explored the role each of us can play in healing and repairing the relationship between Canada and Indigenous people, how each of us can be medicine as we lead our nation toward Truth and Reconciliation.

 Monique Gray Smith is an award-winning author, international speaker and consultant based in Victoria.
-A mixed heritage woman of Cree, Lakota and Scottish descent, she is well-known for her storytelling, her spirit of generosity and her ability to fill a room with love.
-Her book Speaking Our Truth: A Journey of Reconciliation will be released in the fall of 2017.
+A mixed heritage woman of Cree, Lakota and Scottish descent, she is well-known for her storytelling.
+Her book Speaking Our Truth: A Journey of Reconciliation was released in the fall of 2017.

 Part 3: Building Bridges Through Understanding the Village